terrencepreilly/darglint/README.md

 - [ ] Add support for python versions earlier than 3.6.
 - [ ] Syntastic support.
 (Syntastic is not accepting new checkers until their next API stabilizes, so this may take some time.)
+- [ ] Check super classes of errors/exceptions raised to allow for more
+general descriptions in the interface.

 ## Development